Prizes & Awards

 2. be currently pursuing a PhD;

-3. not have completed the PhD requirements before the October 27, 2024 application deadline.
+3. not have completed the PhD requirements before the October 16, 2025 application deadline

-The DSOFT ESME committee will select 12 finalists who will be invited to give a 12-minute talk in a special DSOFT Early Career Awards Symposium at the March Meeting.
-Finalists will also be invited to a celebratory dinner with the DSOFT Chair and ESME Committee.
+The DSOFT ESME committee will select 12 finalists who will be invited to give a 12-minute talk in a special DSOFT Awards Session at the 2026 APS Global Physics Summit.
+Finalists will also be invited to a special celebratory dinner with the DSOFT Chair, Early Career Faculty Awardee, and ESME Committee.

-The Awards Symposium will be open to all March Meeting attendees and advertised broadly to DSOFT members.
-Following the Symposium, the ESME Committee will select the ESME Awardee based on the quality of the candidate’s research, their presentation, and their response to questions.
-The winner will be announced and recognized at the DSOFT Business Meeting, and will receive $250 honorarium.
+The DSOFT Awards Session will be open to all Summit attendees and advertised broadly to DSOFT members.
+Following the Session, the ESME Committee will select the ESME Award winner based on the quality of the candidate’s research, their presentation, and their response to questions.
+The winner will be announced and recognized at the DSOFT Business Meeting, and will receive an award certificate and $250 honorarium.

 Call for Nominations